information

 Walks are $5/child.

 Portland Parks & Recreation (PP&R) believes recreation is for everyone.
 We know that the price of programs and activities prevents some community members from being able to participate.
-Sign up for an Access Pass to receive an ongoing discount of up to 90%.
+Sign up for an Access Discount to receive an ongoing discount of up to 90%.
 No proof of income is required.

-Access Pass Information
+Access Discount Information

 back to top